chainguard-images/images/images/jenkins/README.md

 <!--body:start-->
 ## Use It

-This is an experimental image and subject to change.
-We welcome all feedback.

 To test out the Chainguard Jenkins image, run the following command, which will create a volume to persist build and configuration data from the container's `$JENKINS_HOME`: